Sperm whale; photo by Szecska on Flickr (noncommercial use permitted with attribution / share alike).

-The Sperm Whale (Physeter macrocephalus) was designated the state animal of Connecticut in 1975.
-This animal played a significant role in the history of Connecticut (in the 1800's Connecticut ranked second only to Massachusetts in the whaling industry).
+The sperm whale played a significant role in the history of Connecticut (in the 1800's Connecticut ranked second only to Massachusetts in the whaling industry).
 The sperm whale is now on the federal endangered species list.

 The largest of the toothed whales, sperm whales grow to 70 feet in length and can weigh 59 tons.
 The brain of the sperm whale is the largest of any animal (reaching up to 20 pounds).
 The sperm whale was immortalized as Herman Melville's leviathan "Moby Dick."